The music history of Koriyama, Fukushima. Why Is it called ‘‘The City of Music’’? ~Showa era~ Vol.1

 Why Is it called ‘‘The City of Music’’? ~Showa era~ Vol.1

-“Gakuto-kun” is known as the mascot of Koriyama, Fukushima.
-Music is thriving in every school in the city, winning many awards in chorus and ensemble competitions, and frequently participating in national competitions.
+“Gakuto-kun” is the mascot of Koriyama, Fukushima, a city where music thrives in every school.
+Students consistently win awards in chorus and ensemble competitions and frequently take part in national contests.

-In 2008, Koriyama was declared a “city of music”, and since then Koriyama has had flourishing musical activities.
+In 2008, Koriyama was officially declared a “City of Music”, marking the city’s flourishing musical culture.

-Japan’s first music festival was held here, in Koriyama in the 1970’s.
-They role model the Woodstock festival which was happening in the US early 70’s.
+Japan’s first music festival was held here in Koriyama in the 1970s, inspired by the Woodstock festival in the US.
+But how has this event continued to capture people’s attention even today?

-Let’s see how Koriyama City, once called “Rough like Chicago”, has become “Beautiful like Vienna”, and how the music has become a familiar presence locally as it is today!
+Let’s explore how Koriyama—once called “Rough like Chicago”—transformed into “Beautiful like Vienna”, and how music has become a familiar and cherished part of the local community.

 Guide: Singer/Songwriter MANAMI